mchang16/Games/index.md

 ### Hamburger Shooter (SwampHacks 2017 Project)

-This is a platform and shooting game I started creating in Unity with two other team members at a hackathon.
+This is a shooting game I started creating in Unity with two other team members at a hackathon.
 I've added more features to it since, including:

 * Spawning enemies